simon-ritchie/apysc/docs_src/source/bind_and_trigger_custom_event.md

 # Bind and trigger the custom event

-This page will explain the `bind_custom_event` and `trigger_custom_event` interfaces.
+This page explains the `bind_custom_event` and `trigger_custom_event` interfaces.

 ## What interfaces are these?

-The `bind_custom_event` interface will register your original event to the instance, and the `trigger_custom_event` one will trigger registered custom events at any timing.
+The `bind_custom_event` interface registers your custom event to the instance, and the `trigger_custom_event` one triggers the registered custom events at any timing.

 ## Basic usage

 The `bind_custom_event` interface has the `custom_event_type`, `handler`, `e`, and `options` arguments (`options` is optional).

-The `custom_event_type` argument is the custom event type name string.
-This value needs to specify the same string at the calling of the `trigger_custom_event` interface.
+The `custom_event_type` argument is the custom event type name's string.
+This value needs to specify the same one at the calling of the `trigger_custom_event` interface.

-The `e` argument is an event instance, which may be become the subclass of the `Event` class, such as the `MouseEvent` or `TimerEvent` and so on.
+The `e` argument is an event instance that may become the subclass of the `Event` class, such as the `MouseEvent` or `TimerEvent`\.

-The following example will rotate the rectangle when you click it.
-If the rectangle is rotated 90 degrees, then the custom event (`rotate_90_degrees`) will be triggered and the `on_rotate_90_degrees` handler (custom event) will be called and display the second rectangle (toggle the `visible` property):
+The following example rotates the rectangle when you click it.
+If the rectangle rotated 90 degrees, then the custom event (`rotate_90_degrees`) is triggered, and the `on_rotate_90_degrees` handler (custom event) is called and display the second rectangle (toggle the `visible` property):

 ```py
 # runnable